r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 Using virtualization is possible, but it slows down development significantly and makes the workflow unpleasant, so cross-platform support isn’t planned for now.

 **Contributions toward Linux/macOS support are very welcome.**

-## Overview
-ZeDTV is an all-in-one IPTV toolkit: scrape & browse channels, play them, build your own M3U lists, and (new!) connect directly to **Xtream Codes / Xtream UI** portals with account management and offline snapshots.
-The GUI (PySimpleGUI) keeps things simple while still exposing power features like metadata extraction and one-click playback/recording.
----

 ## What's New (v1.5)
 - **Major UI Overhaul**